qixitan/Class/README.md

   In addition to supplement the ViT。

 ##### 2020/4/21
-Updated various versions of ViT, such as ViT_Ti, ViT_S, ViT_B, ViT_L. and gives some parameters of the model
+Updated various versions of ViT, such as ViT_Ti, ViT_S, ViT_B, ViT_L. and gives some parameters of the model(The values in parentheses are expressed as pytorch official data) as follow.
 <table>
 	<tr>
 	  <td>model_name</td>